Taiwan July export orders leap again, COVID variants a concern - NewsBreak

 The ministry attributed the performance to demand for 5G telecom equipment and semiconductors.

-Taiwan companies such as Foxconn (2317.TW) and Taiwan Semiconductor Manufacturing Co Ltd (TSMC) (2330.TW), are major suppliers to Apple Inc (AAPL.O) and other global tech firms.
+Taiwan companies such as Foxconn and Taiwan Semiconductor Manufacturing Co Ltd (TSMC) are major suppliers to Apple Inc and other global tech firms.

 The ministry warned of uncertainty over the spread of COVID-19 variants around the world, saying that tighter anti-virus measures in some countries were impacting supply chains.